RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-dolphin.md

 7. It will ask you if you want to run the program manually every time you want to use RiiConnect24 on Dolphin or if you want to run it automatically on startup.
 ![Choose how to boot the program](/images/Dolphin_RC24/3.jpg)

 If you choose to manually run it, keep `VFF-Downloader-for-Dolphin.bat`.
-There will be an option in menu to manually run it.
+There will be an option in the menu to manually run it.
 {: .notice--info}

 If you choose to run it on startup, you don't have to do anything.
 If you want to uninstall it in the future, come back to `VFF-Downloader-for-Dolphin.bat` and choose - Manage startup VFF Downloader.